DeepRegNet/DeepReg/docs/tutorial_demo.md

 and label data.
 DeepReg Demos all consisted of open-accessible data sets, step-by-step instructions, pre-trained models and numerical-and-graphical inference results for demonstration purposes.
-These applications range from ultrasound, CT and MR images, covering many clinical specialities such as neurology, urology, gastroentrology, oncology, respirotory and cadiovascular diseases.
+These applications range from ultrasound, CT and MR images, covering many clinical specialities such as neurology, urology, gastroenterology, oncology, respirotory and cadiovascular diseases.

 In particular, the built-in dataset loaders, supporting nifti and h5 file format,